 In early October, the storied Barcolana Regatta (boat race) returns to Trieste for one of the biggest boating events in the world.
 All manner of boats will race, and there will be illuminated boat parades at night as well.
 More than 2,000 sailing vessels of all varieties converge in the Adriatic Sea near Trieste for this special festival, which includes plenty of music, food, and wine.

 As a spectator, you can book a tour package through the official Barcolana Regatta website that includes walking tours of the city, unique viewing spots for the races, and a dinner party to celebrate the occasion.

-Long celebrated as a competition between the four neighborhoods of the city, each district will be wearing designated colors: Borghetto (white and red), Pianello (white and blue); Ruga (yellow and blue), and Travaglio (yellow and red).
+Long celebrated as a competition between the four neighborhoods of the city, each district wears designated colors: Borghetto (white and red), Pianello (white and blue); Ruga (yellow and blue), and Travaglio (yellow and red).
 Events include a folklore dance at the Piazza del Popolo, a historical parade to the Provaccia di archery shooting range, an auction, a blessing of the archers, and the official tournament itself on Sunday to close out the festival.

 Although Halloween (or All Saint's Eve) is not an official holiday or a big celebration in Italy, it's becoming more popular.
 You might find Halloween events in the larger cities, including costume parties at local bars, restaurants, and dance clubs.
 In some cities and towns, kids might go trick-or-treating door-to-door.